Immigration & Refugee Board

 What the RAD can review

-• Key credibility findings that are not supported by the record
+- Key credibility findings not supported by the record

-• Misapprehension of evidence or failure to address important evidence
+- Misapprehension or failure to address important evidence

-• Reasonableness of the decision based on the materials before the RPD
+- Reasonableness of the decision based on materials before the RPD

 How we help